rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 A compiler for the ArnoldC language
 ```

-To compile ArnoldC, let's create a file called `tmp.arnoldc` with the hello world program:
+To compile ArnoldC, let's create a file called `hello.arnoldc` with the hello world program:

 ```arnoldc
 IT'S SHOWTIME